The neckline and armholes of sleeveless garments are going to need a pretty finish.

 A single fold bias tape has both long edges folded in towards the center.
 In other words, it has two folds.

 - .5 (½) inch single fold (most common)

 With ½-inch single-fold bias tape, each long edge is pressed to the center by ¼-inch.
 This gives us a center portion that is, what else, but ½-inch wide.
 Check out a ½-inch single-fold bias tape pressed flat in the image below:

-A double-fold bias tape starts out life as a single fold.
+A double fold bias tape starts out life as single fold bias tape.
 Then, it is folded exactly down the center or ever so slightly off center.

 - ¼-inch wide;

 - 7/8-inch extra, extra wide (also known as quilting binding).

 Sew easy tip: If you only have single fold bias tape on hand and you need double fold, here’s what you do: Just fold the single fold bias tape down the center.
 And voila: you now have double-fold bias tape.

 As for a half or French fold bias tape, I’ve never seen this in any store by this name.

 So when I want to go French, I make it myself.
 Click HERE to learn how to custom make bias tape!